Euler-Heisenberg waves propagating in a magnetic background: The Euler-Heisenberg propagating wave

-We need to calculate $\beta$ to completely determine the solution (\ref{temfondoB}) for the EH wave propagating in the uniform magnetic field background.
-In the next section we determine the phase velocity $\beta$ using the NLED effective metric approach.
+The photon polarization tensor in a homogeneous electromagnetic background in the context of QED has been addressed in \cite{Karbstein2013}, and in \cite{Aiello2007} was studied the case of a Born-Infeld wave in a magnetic background.
+In the next subsection we determine the phase velocities $v_i$, $i=1,2$ and $\gamma$ in the effective metric approach.